-The Ocean City Life-Saving Station Museum will soon expand its reach with a new building, the old Bank of Ocean City, on Dorchester Street and South Baltimore Avenue.
-The addition of the building signifies the revitalization of the downtown area and the preservation of local history for decades to come.
+The Ocean City Life-Saving Station Museum will soon expand its reach with a second location, the old Bank of Ocean City building, on Dorchester Street and South Baltimore Avenue.
+The addition of the property signifies the revitalization of the downtown area and the preservation of local history for decades to come.

 When the Bank of Ocean City closed its downtown branch in December 2019, there were no doubts in the minds of bank staff as to their hopes for the fate of the property.
-They emphasized that the lot should be donated to the town and used only by the museum.
+They believed that the town should take control of the lot and use it exclusively for the museum.
 A year later, planning is underway, and the museum team is very grateful for the acquisition of the valuable new location.

 “The building has been there since 1910, and it’s not going to become a parking lot.
 That’s a very positive thing,” said Nancy Howard, Ocean City Museum Society President.
 “We will now have two properties that are somewhat close, and this presents more of an opportunity to see everything we have to offer.
 We are thrilled and truly beholden to the Bank of Ocean City.”

 Ocean City History